peakshift/bitcoin-ux/bip78-adapted.md

 - What if recevier does not have any coins, is a pay join possible / does it even make sense if it is?
   - Assumes reciever has the amount of coins getting paid
   - How realistic is the application of payjoin in non merchant use cases? e.g. What if I am getting angel investment into my new startup, or a grant?
+I'm not able to cover the amount I'm receiving for the payjoin.
 - What if the receiver does not have exactly the amount they are requesting?
 - Can CoinSwap be an alternative to solve some of these problems?

 > *another possibiility is for the receiver to pre-fill their input(s) in the first stage, and save on the last interaction, but that's not how bip 78 is specified, there the initiator is the sender and you don't wan to reveal UTXOs to fake senders*
-> -- Nothing much
+> -- @nothingmuch

 This may be so in an online shopping scenario when you are interacting with a merchant, but i think this would be different for a more social use case.